-We further compare the charging dynamics for different coupling configurations, as shown in Fig.~\ref{fig4}.
-The steady-state energy quantifies how much energy is eventually stored, but it does not specify how rapidly the network reaches its operating point.
+We further compare the charging dynamics for different coupling configurations, as shown in Figs.~\ref{fig4} and \ref{fig51}.
+The steady-state energy quantifies the amount of energy eventually stored, but it does not specify how rapidly the network reaches its operating point.
 In the weak-coupling regime, the energy is predominantly dissipated into the environment, and no energy oscillation is observed in the reciprocal coupling case.
 For both cascaded and parallel configurations, the nonreciprocal coupling consistently yields higher stored energy than the reciprocal case.
 The charging power is quantified by $P=E/t$.
 Consistent with the results reported in Ref.~\cite{fbv7-m7sd}, the nonreciprocal coupling yields a larger charging power.
 As $J$ increases, distinct transport behaviors emerge in the two configurations.
 In the reciprocal cascaded configuration, energy propagates sequentially along the chain.
-Oscillatory exchange between neighboring cavities slows down the net energy transfer, resulting in a longer relaxation time that increases approximately linearly with the number of batteries $N$.
-In contrast, in the parallel configuration, the charger injects energy into all batteries simultaneously, making the relaxation time much shorter and nearly independent of $N$.
+Oscillatory exchange between neighboring nodes slows down the net energy transfer, resulting in a longer relaxation time that increases approximately linearly with the number of batteries $N$.
+In contrast, in the parallel configuration, the charger injects energy into all batteries simultaneously, making the relaxation time much shorter and independent of $N$.

 The situation changes qualitatively for nonreciprocal coupling.
 In this case, energy is delivered monotonically from the charger to the batteries, the dwell time in intermediate nodes is reduced, and the relaxation toward the steady state is accelerated.
 For larger coupling strengths ($J\textgreater J_{\rm op}$), apart from the enhancement of the reciprocal coupling induced by the zero-energy eigenmode in the even-$N$ case, the nonreciprocal configurations generally exhibit higher stored energy and charging power.
 Although the reciprocal coupling may exhibit a larger first oscillation peak, such an enhancement is only transient.